What is RPG OA?

 Rational Open Access: RPG Edition, which is shortened to RPG OA, was developed by IBM to give us programmers a simple”ish” method to pass data from a RPG program to an external service (for example a web browser).

-What is rpg oa?
+What is RPG OA?
 1

 RPG OA uses a single RPG opcode to let RPG programs, with traditionally limited interfacing capabilities, communicate data from DB2 database tables (5250 display files) with other interfaces that it cannot talk to normally…. this might mean Web services, browsers, mobile devices, XML/JSON files, external databases, and the list goes on.